SenhorLucas/SenhorLucas.github.io/docs/content/posts/encoding.md

-capitalization of French text without loss; the more finicky curly quotes (“), which made encoding mismatches a big pain to read because those would be turned into question marks indicating an encoding error and would be sprinkled all over curly-eager text.
+capitalization of French text without loss; the more finicky curly quotes (“), which made encoding mismatches a big pain to read because those would be turned into question marks indicating an encoding error and would be sprinkled all over curly-quote-eager text.
 As a result, text editors started decoding Latin1 text with Windows 1252 "just in case".
 What a mess!

 But wait, it does not stop there.
 There are also Windows Code Pages, which allow representing characters from many other languages.
 Each code page is, in fact, a